SeeThruHead/Functional-Programming/README.md

 The function min is pure.
 It always produces the same result given the same inputs and it doesn’t affect any external variable.

-The function powers is impure because it not always gives the same output for the same input, it depends on the global variable exponent:
+The function powers is impure because it does not always give the same output for the same input, it depends on the global variable exponent.

 ```python